Kulltero/Rust.Community/docs/components/UnityEngine.UI.RawImage.md

 	}
 }
 ```
-the rust Client will then automatically fetch the Image from the Server.
-You will have to re-download the Image every Wipe as the CommunityEntity's netID will differ, which will cause the Client to not find your Image.
+The rust Client will then automatically fetch the Image from the Server.
+You will have to re-download the image every Wipe as the CommunityEntity’s netID will differ, which will cause the Client to not find your Image.

 ## Combining Images & Color
 when using an image you can use the `color` property to modify the image's Color on the fly, this is great when using Icons that are White or Grayscale, as it allows you to communicate Information by changing the Color of the Icon instead of having to load multiple versions.

 ---
-before using RawImage, take a look at the Image Component to see if it's better suited for your usecase.
+Before using RawImage, take a look at the Image Component to see if it’s better suited for your use case.
 **< [Previous Component](/docs/components/README.md)** | **[Back to Components](/docs/components/README.md)** | **[Next Component](/docs/components/UnityEngine.UI.Image.md) >**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4NTE5ODE0LC0xODg1NTYyNTA4LC0xNz
-k1NTIzMTIyLC0yMDU1OTIzODkxLC0xMTkxNjkxNTI0LC00NTk3
-ODg5MjMsLTI2NTg0NjAyMiwxNDgzODkzMDk5LC0xNDQ4ODYyMD
-Y5LC0xMTU2NTczNDk4LC0xNjY4OTIyMTYsNzIyMDgzNDUwLDU4
-OTM4NzAzNCwxOTQ3NDI0NTg1LC0yMDg1ODUzMjYxXX0=
+eyJoaXN0b3J5IjpbMTAzNjU4NDk5MSwtNjg1MTk4MTQsLTE4OD
+U1NjI1MDgsLTE3OTU1MjMxMjIsLTIwNTU5MjM4OTEsLTExOTE2
+OTE1MjQsLTQ1OTc4ODkyMywtMjY1ODQ2MDIyLDE0ODM4OTMwOT
+ksLTE0NDg4NjIwNjksLTExNTY1NzM0OTgsLTE2Njg5MjIxNiw3
+MjIwODM0NTAsNTg5Mzg3MDM0LDE5NDc0MjQ1ODUsLTIwODU4NT
+MyNjFdfQ==
 -->